cloudneutral/pestcontrol/README.md

     ./cluster-admin start-service

-or
+Other alternative:

+    ln -sf target/pestcontrol-<version>.jar pestcontrol.jar
-    java -jar target/pestcontrol.jar
+    java -jar pestcontrol.jar

 Now you can access the application via http://localhost:9090 and login to the cluster of choice.

 ## Local Cluster Management

 This section only apply if you intend to install and operate a local, secure or insecure cluster.

-Edit `config/settings.cfg` and change `security_mode` to `secure|insecure`
+The default security mode is `secure` using self-signed CA certificates and keys in `.certs` including the PKCS12 truststore used by the web app.
+Edit `config/settings.cfg` and change `security_mode` to either `secure|insecure`.

-if needed.
+Then run:

+    chmod 0700 .certs/*.key
     ./cluster-admin install
     ./cluster-admin start-all
     ./cluster-admin start-lb
     ./cluster-admin init
     ./cluster-admin open

+Once the cluster is up, you can either use the web UI or `cluster-admin` to kill and start nodes.

+### Remarks

+If you switch between the `secure` and `insecure` modes, re-run the `init` command to set proper SQL user roles and secrets.

 ### Shutdown

 To shut things down, run the inverse: